IT

 • payments

-For the services provided at our office, payments can be made by credit card and debit card.
-We accept all major credit cards.
+For the services offered at our office, we accept payments by credit card and debit card.
+All major credit cards are accepted.

 • company profile

-Download the Studio brochure to discover in detail all the services and customized solutions we offer to our clients.
+Download the brochure of the Studio to discover in detail our services and the personalized solutions we offer to our clients.

 .